[ Home ] [ Up ] [ Info ] [ Mail ]

 Order of a group.
 The number of members in a group.
 If it is a finite group the order is some positive integer.
 Otherwise the order is infinite.

-Example: The five fifth roots of one form a cyclic group of order 5.
+Example: The five fifth roots of unity form a cyclic group of order 5.

 Order (or period) of a member of a group.
 The order of a member “a” of a group is the least positive integer n, if one exists, for which an = e (where e is the identity element).
 Also called the period.

 Example.
-In the group whose members are the roots of x6 = 1 with multiplication as the group operation, ole1.gif is of order (or period) 3, since
+In the group consisting of the six sixth roots of unity with multiplication as the group operation, the member ole2.gif is of order (or period) 3, since

 and